9 Small Ship Scottish Cruises You Should Know About

 The Isles of Course Are The Whole Point of Small Ship Scottish Cruises

-Then there are the islands, hundreds of them, and Scotland identifies them in terms that will be familiar to many readers.
+Then there are the islands, more than 100 of them, and Scotland identifies them in terms that will be familiar to many readers.

 Scotland’s Islands are subdivided into the Inner Hebrides and Outer Hebrides or collectively, the Hebrides.